-Branding is a way of defining your business, both to yourself and your team and also to your external audiences.
-It could be called the business’s “identity”, but only on the understanding that the identity embodies the core of what the business is and its values, not just what it looks and sounds like.
+Branding is a way of defining your business to yourself, your team and your external audiences.
+It could be called the business’ “identity”, but only on the understanding that it embodies the core of what the business is and its values, not just what it looks and sounds like.
 Customers of all sorts of businesses are so savvy today that they can see through most attempts by companies to gloss, spin or charm their way to sales.

 Here are ten tips on how to successfully implement branding for your business.

 Review the product or service your business offers, pinpoint the space in the market it occupies and research the emotive and rational needs and concerns of your customers.
 Your brand character should promote your business, connect with your customer base and differentiate you in the market.